scalar-labs/btm/README.md

 ## Credits

-Scalar, Inc., would like to thank [@bitronix](https://twitter.com/bitronix) and [@BrettWooldridge](https://twitter.com/BrettWooldridge) for their work on BTM.
-They have gracefully transferred ownership to us so that we can continue to maintain and build on this project.
+Scalar, Inc., would like to thank [@bitronix](https://twitter.com/bitronix) and [@BrettWooldridge](https://twitter.com/BrettWooldridge) for their innovative work on BTM.
+They have gracefully transferred ownership of this repository to us so that we can continue to maintain and build on this project.